Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement: Experiment

-As summarized in Tab. \ref{tab:ablation}, we conduct an ablation study to assess the individual contributions of the proposed modules in GleSAM++, namely the Feature Distribution Alignment (FDA), Channel Replication and Expansion (CRE), and Degradation-aware Adaptive Enhancement (DAE).
-Here, “Gle” denotes the base framework equipped with generative latent space enhancement.
-To ensure a fair comparison of reconstruction capability, all experiments are performed by fine-tuning only the U-Net backbone.
 The quantitative results demonstrate that each additional module consistently improves segmentation accuracy across all degradation levels and datasets.
 Notably, integrating FDA and CRE significantly bridges the gap between the pre-trained latent diffusion model and SAM, while introducing DAE further boosts performance by adaptively regulating the denoising strength.
 The highest IoU and Dice scores are achieved when combining all modules.
 Qualitative results in Fig.~\ref{fig:ablation-vis} further validate these findings: the reconstructed latent features become progressively clearer and more structured as additional modules are incorporated.
 Moreover, as shown in Tab. \ref{tab:ablation-ft}, even without fine-tuning the decoder, the proposed method improves performance on low-quality images by approximately 7 percentage points, while maintaining robustness on high-quality inputs.
 These results underscore the effectiveness and generalization capability of our generative enhancement framework.

-\subsubsection{Effect of Fine-tuning SAM}
+\subsubsection{Effect of fine-tuning SAM}

 Tab. \ref{tab:ablation-ft} investigates the influence of decoder fine-tuning on segmentation performance.
 Two configurations are examined: fine-tuning SAM’s entire decoder and fine-tuning only the output mask token.
 Results indicate that directly fine-tuning SAM on degraded images improves performance under low-quality conditions, highlighting the role of data adaptation.
 However, the performance on degraded inputs still lags significantly behind that on clear images, with nearly a \textbf{20-point drop} in IoU.
 In contrast, our GleSAM++ substantially mitigates this performance gap and further boosts accuracy on both degraded and clear images when fine-tuning is applied, demonstrating robust adaptation across arbitrary image qualities.